6 Steps for Healing Broken Bone (Fractures) Faster

 Fracture healing requires more energy than you might expect.
 Thus, it’s appropriate to increase your caloric intake to promote healing.
 In traumatic fractures of the long bones, for example, there is an immediate increase in metabolic demands that can translate into a caloric demand three times that of normal.
 While a normally active adult may require 2,500 calories a day, a bedridden, injured patient with multiple fractures may need 6,000 calories per day!
 If this demand is not met, the healing process is compromised.

-2. Check your protein intake
+2. Increase your protein intake

 Bone can be imagined as being somewhat like a sponge made of living protein upon which mineral crystals are embedded.
 By volume, roughly half of bone is comprised of protein.
 When a fracture occurs, the body is called upon to gather protein building blocks together to synthesize a new structural bone protein matrix.
 In addition, protein supplementation increases growth factors like insulin-like growth factor-1 (IGF-1), a polypeptide that exerts a positive effect on skeletal integrity, muscle strength, immune response, and bone renewal.
 Protein malnutrition or under-nutrition leads to a “rubbery” callus, compared to the rigid calluses of those with adequate or high protein intake.
 Numerous studies document the acceleration of fracture healing with even a modest 10- to 20-gram increase in protein intake.
 The benefits of supplemental protein are important to everyone and especially important to those with malnutrition or low baseline protein intake.
 In fact, among elderly hip fracture patients, poor protein status at the time of fracture predicts fracture outcome.
 Those with low protein status take longer to heal, and have more complications, including death.